matthiasb85/IDA-LET-Machine/README.md

   4.)
 Run 'make'/'make prepare' in ./Example  or Setup3rdPartySoftware.sh in ./3rdParty
 ```
 An important constraint is, that the entire library is available as source code.
-A Bug inside the official CCU6 driver of the iLLD (which is patched during ./3rdParty/Setup3rdParty.sh) is the reason for this constrain.t
+The reason for this is a bug inside the official CCU6 driver of the iLLD (which is patched during ./3rdParty/Setup3rdParty.sh).

 ## Application example
 The application consist of 18 LET tasks.